Legal Hotshots Blast Trump’s Foreign Cash Ties: ‘a Creeping, Insidious Threat to the Republic’

 The Trump International Golf Club is set to tee off for the first time next month at the United Arab Emirates’ capital of Dubai.

-Just under a week after his election, Trump met with European Parliamentarian Nigel Farage to seek the nativist politician’s help ensuring that Scotland won’t construct offshore wind turbines that he believes will muss up the views from his Aberdeenshire golf course.
+Just under a week after his election, Trump met with European Parliamentarian Nigel Farage to seek the UK nativist’s help ensuring that Scotland won’t construct offshore wind turbines that he believes will muss up the views from his Aberdeenshire golf course.

 It is also well reported that Trump has cozied up with authoritarian leaders in countries where he is building towers, such as Rodrigo Duterte in the Philippines, Vladimir Putin in Russia, and the Saudi royal family.